 - Teamwork/collaboration: Demonstrates effective ability to work with others; intergroup collaborations with diverse individuals; puts team goals ahead of individual goals

 - Resilience/Adaptability: Perseveres in the face of internal or external challenges; recovers from setbacks; tolerance of stressful and changing situations; adaptable

-You must meet one of the following combinations to be considered for a secondary application (there are no exceptions to these requirements).
+Applicants must meet one of the following combinations to be considered for a secondary application (there are no exceptions to these requirements).
 There are only three options as detailed below with no in-between combinations.
-These thresholds will be effective for the entering class of 2020 (application cycle beginning May 2019).
-We utilize the percentile rank AMCAS provides us at the time you apply.
+We utilize the percentile rank AMCAS provides us at the time of application.

 - If undergraduate cumulative GPA is 3.8 – 4.0, then 27th percentile rank or higher on the MCAT

 - If undergraduate cumulative GPA is 3.4 – 3.79, then 43rd percentile rank or higher on the MCAT